1920 Rock Island Independents season: Game 7: vs. Decatur Staleys

 On a five-game winning streak, the Staleys played against the Independents again.
 The game ended in a 0–0 tie.
 Several injuries occurred throughout the game for the Independents.
-Sid Nichols, Fred Chicken, and Oke Smith injured their knees on different plays.
+Sid Nichols, Fred Chicken, and Oak Smith injured their knees on different plays.
 Harry Gunderson was hit late by George Traften and the former had to get thirteen stitches on his face, and his hand was broken.